postcode-x/mmx3-password-ripper/README.md

 This is a pretty CPU and memory intensive application, so keep that in mind when running this on your machine.

-## How long would it take to get all of the valid game passwords for a single computer?
+## How long would it take to get all of the valid game passwords for a single Intel i3 processor?

 Each **Megaman X3** password consists of 16 items.
 Each item can be any number from  1 to 8.
 This means that all of the possible combinations for our case equals: